Inquire: Why Pay Attention?

-When people give presentations, the success of the presentation can be determined by how it starts.
-Getting your audience to pay attention can make all the difference in whether the presentation is a success or a flop.
+The success of any presentation is often determined by how well it begins.
+Getting your audience to pay attention from the very beginning can make all the difference in whether the presentation is a success or a failure.
 This lesson will teach you why your audience needs to pay attention, what an effective attention getter is, how to use humor at the start of a presentation, and specific ways to grab attention.

 Why Does Your Audience Need to Pay Attention?

-Effective presentations at their core are those presentations that convey information to their audience.
+Effective presentations, at their core, are those presentations that convey information to their audience.
 You want your audience to pay attention, even if not everyone will learn something right away.
 Sometimes, despite your best efforts, audience members will pay attention, but not learn.
 Just because they don’t learn doesn’t mean it was an ineffective presentation.
-Getting them to listen and consider what you are saying is often successful enough to consider the presentation effective.
+Getting your audience to listen and consider what you are saying is often successful enough to consider the presentation effective.